 9.1 THE CODAT SERVICES, CODAT PRODUCTS AND COMPANY DATA ARE PROVIDED BY CODAT TO CLIENT ON AN “AS IS”, “AS AVAILABLE” BASIS AND CODAT DOES NOT GIVE OR MAKE ANY WARRANTY OR REPRESENTATION OF ANY KIND, WHETHER EXPRESS, IMPLIED OR STATUTORY WITH RESPECT TO THE CODAT SERVICES, THE CODAT PRODUCTS OR THE COMPANY DATA, INCLUDING WITHOUT LIMITATION ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NONINFRINGEMENT OR CORRECTNESS.
 CODAT DOES NOT WARRANT THAT CLIENT’S ACCESS TO THE CODAT PRODUCTS WILL BE UNINTERRUPTED OR ERROR FREE.
 CODAT IS NOT RESPONSIBLE FOR ANY FAILURE TO ACCESS THE CODAT PRODUCTS OR THE COMPANY DATA THROUGH THE CODAT PRODUCTS THAT IS CAUSED BY CODAT, CLIENT, A COMPANY, THE INTERNET OR ANY THIRD PARTY OR ANY THIRD PARTY SOFTWARE, TOOL OR APPLICATION.

 9.2 Codat does not vet, endorse or recommend any Companies or the Client’s Products or make any warranties or representations in respect of any Company or the Client’s Products.
-The Client is encouraged to carry out their own due diligence in respect of those with whom they wish to transact.

 10.1 Client Indemnity.
 Client shall defend, indemnify and hold harmless Codat, its officers, directors and employees against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with the Client’s use of the Platform, provided that (i) the Client is given prompt notice of any such claim; (ii) Codat provides reasonable co-operation to the Client in the defence and settlement of such claim, at the Client’s expense; and (iii) the Client is given sole authority to defend or settle the claim.